LauraHFC/rag-app-nz-employment-law/README.md

 ---

 *For informational purposes only — not legal advice.
-All information sourced from official New Zealand government websites.
+All information sourced from official New Zealand government websites and Stats NZ.
 For serious employment matters, consult a qualified employment lawyer.*